-Relevant actions Reporting requirement Compliant Metric 1 - Percentage of search sites with recruitment of young food trees 86% of sites have evidence of recruitment occurring.
-Monitoring of weed infestations; adaptive management of shrub, tree and vine weed species if required.
-Metric 2 - Percentage of search sites sustaining midsize food trees Koala food tree monitoring to occur every 5 years.
-On average 61±0.03% of trees at sites where koala scat was found are in the 51-100cm circumference category.
-Y For full OAMP see Appendix 2.
-Metric 3 - Reduction in weed coverage across the site Weed coverage does not exceed baseline levels by more than 10%
+Relevant actions Reporting requirement Compliant BASELINE Monitoring of weed infestations; adaptive management of shrub, tree and vine weed species required.
+Koala food tree monitoring to occur every 5 years.
+For full OAMP see Appendix 2.
+Metric 1 - Percentage of search sites with recruitment of young food trees 86% of sites have been deep deep deep deep deep deep deep d Y- not an Metric 3 - Reduction in weed coverage across the site Weed coverage does not exceed baseline levels by more than 10% i.
+Monitoring in this period